chris-t-fernando/stock-app/README.md

 Each service lives in the `services` directory with its own `requirements.txt` and `Dockerfile`.
 The configuration stored in AWS SSM now includes a `container_registry` key which points to the local registry used by k3s (`k3sn1:32000`) and a `redis_url` key for the message bus.
+Shared utilities live in the `common/pubsub_wrapper` package.
+For local development run `pip install -e ./common/` to add it to your environment.
 ## Requirements

 - Python 3.10+